 Hi!
-If Weimaraners are new to you, please start by taking a look at what Weimaraners are all about.
+If Weimaraners are new to you, grab a cup of coffee and getchoself comfortable (because this may take awhile).
+Then start by taking a look at what Weimaraners are all about.
 Can you see yourself living with one?!
 Are you comfortable providing structure, routine, and giving firm commands?
 Will you make a solid commitment to obedience training your Weimaraner?
 Do you know about crate training and realize that Weimaraners must be crate trained?

 Interview a few Weimaraner breeders who are local to your area.
 Ask them what it’s like to live with their dogs; their experiences might be different than mine.
 Be sure to ask them some technical questions, too, like these.
 If you get a chance, go meet with them and their dogs.

 This is Mango.
 When she was a puppy, we met with a prospective family at a local gastropub and spent an entire afternoon with them to tell them all about ourselves.
 We’re happy to meet you, too!

 If you decide after your research that a Weimaraner isn’t for you, please consider a few other breeds that might fit your lifestyle a little bit better.

 Here’s some more primer information about getting a Weimaraner puppy:

 - Boys v.
 Girls – Which One Should I Get?

 - Silver Gray, Gray, or Blue?
 What’s the Difference?

 - Do Weimaraners Get Along with Cats?

 - The Difference Between a Pet, Show, and Hunting Dog